BBOXX/CatOps/README.md

     """Create a Slack payload formatted correctly."""

 def convert_dispatch(params, convert_function=None, plugin_dir='plugins/'):
-    """Call dispatch and convert the output accordingly into a payload."""
+    """Call dispatch and convert the output accordingly into a payload.

+    Arguments:
+        params - Slack payload body.get('text') i.e. command string
+        [include_functions] - If not empty, only import functions with names in this list.
+        [plugin_dir] - Import files and functions from this directory
+    """

 # slack_handler.py